ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-ha/mq_ha_pot_lab4.md

 A floating IP address enables a client to use the same IP address for a DR/HA RDQM regardless of which node in an HA group it is running on.
 If your two HA groups have private/isolated networks for application connectivity, then the same floating IP address can be defined for both groups.
 You must still define that floating IP address twice, however, once on each of your HA groups.

-Since our Skytap template is using one network, we can create one floating IP that can be used on either HA group.
+Since our TechZone template is using one network, we can create one floating IP that can be used on either HA group.
 The floating IP address must be defined in the same subnet as the HA_Replication parameter in the rdqm.ini file.

 1. Return to **rdqm1** and in the terminal window run the following command to create the floating IP.